CAMBI-tech/BciPy/README.md

 ## Dependencies
 ---------------
-This project requires Psychopy, Python v 3.6.5, and other packages.
-See requirements.txt.
-When possible integration with other open source libraries will be done.
+This project requires Python > 3.6.5 and other packages defined in the requirements.txt.

 ## Installation